LSIbabnikz/FROQ/README.md

 The packages used by the repository are (if you wish to install them by hand):

-  - torch, torchvision, pillow, tqdm, scipy, numpy
+  - torch, torchvision, pillow, tqdm, scipy, numpy, einops, yaml

 The code was tested using: